 Pupils are regularly invited to perform at various high-profile local events e.g. the Petriburgians’ Reunion (Summer 2016) and the Schola Regia Ladies Festival (Spring 2017).

 The Music Department contributes towards regular Drama productions.
-Previous shows have included Les Misérables, Oliver!, The Sound of Music, Joseph and His Amazing Technicolour Dreamcoat, Grease and Little Shop Of Horrors and We Will Rock You.
+Previous shows have included Les Misérables, Oliver!, The Sound of Music, Joseph and His Amazing Technicolour Dreamcoat, Bugsy Malone, Grease, Little Shop Of Horrors and We Will Rock You.

 Talented pianists are offered the opportunity to accompany hymn singing in twice-weekly whole school assemblies and the whole School takes part in regular hymn singing practices led by the Director of Music.